someengineering/resoto.com/versioned_docs/version-3.X/how-to-guides/security/storage/find-unencrypted-aws-s3-buckets.md

 ---
-sidebar_label: Find AWS S3 buckets without default encryption
+sidebar_label: Find Unencrypted AWS S3 Buckets
 ---

-# How to Find AWS S3 buckets without default encryption
+# How to Find Unencrypted AWS S3 Buckets

 ```mdx-code-block
 import IconExternalLink from '@theme/Icon/ExternalLink';
 ```

-Amazon S3 default encryption provides a way to set the default encryption behavior for an S3 bucket.
-This will ensure data-at-rest is encrypted.
+Amazon S3 provides a way to set the default encryption behavior for an S3 bucket to ensure data is encrypted at rest.

 :::info